 - Make the transition from school to the world of work easier and enhance students’ contact for later job placement.

-- SIWES provides students with an opportunity to apply their knowledge in real work situations thereby bridging the gap between theory and practice.
+- Provides students with an opportunity to apply their knowledge in real work situations thereby bridging the gap between theory and practice.

 - Enlist and strengthens employers involvement in the entire educational process and prepare students for employment after graduation.

-If you want to determine your level of preparedness for the SIWES 2020 programme, then this very post section is for you.
+If you want to determine your level of preparedness for the programme this year, then this very post section is for you.

-You’re about to know some specific signs that shows or determine if you’re actually ready in securing possible SIWES placement and will eventually get your desired grade and performances in the programme.
+You’re about to know some specific signs that shows or determine if you’re actually ready in securing possible placement and will eventually get your desired grade and performances in the programme.

-You’ll also know some costly mistakes you really have to avoid in order to prevent problems.
+You’ll also get to know some costly mistakes you really have to avoid in order to prevent problems.

-Finally, you’ll also get to know some important questions you’ve to sincerely answer by yourself before, during and after your industrial training in Nigeria.
+Finally, you’ll know some important questions you’ve to sincerely answer by yourself before, during and after your industrial training in Nigeria.

 This is the first sign that shows if you are prepared.